833.200.0213

 Where Lightspeed Retail falls short

-• Higher price point than competitors: Plans start at $89/month (annual billing), and custom reporting plus forecasting sit behind the $289/month Plus tier, which is steep for small retailers.
+• Higher price point than competitors: Plans start at $89/month (annual billing), and custom reporting and forecasting are available only in the $289/month Plus tier, which is steep for small retailers.

 • Third-party processor penalty: If you skip Lightspeed Payments and use your own processor, a monthly surcharge applies, which quietly erodes any ROI gains from sharper reporting.

-• Reporting UI can feel clunky: G2 reviewers note the interface takes more clicks than modern alternatives when working with large data sets or custom filters.
+• The reporting UI can feel clunky: G2 reviewers note that it takes more clicks than modern alternatives when working with large datasets or custom filters.

 Customer reviews